At the core of any great marketing plan is a list of strategic and clear marketing objectives.

 To see which brand has the highest share of voice for a term: use Alexa’s Share of Voice Tool.
 Enter the target term and view the brands that have the most visibility for the phrase.

 As you go through this list of KPIs, consider which metrics will offer the best insights related to your goals and objectives.
 Assign numbers and use benchmarking to monitor your progress toward accomplishing your goals.

 Taking the time to assign metrics and review your results will help you gain insights into which strategies worked and are worth additional time and resources.
 It will also help you improve your processes and find more success in the future.

 Even the most ambitious and inspired marketing strategy can’t succeed without an important element – clearly outlined and measurable marketing objectives.
 Click & Tweet!
 So as you create upcoming marketing strategies, use this list of objectives, guidelines for SMART goals, and list of KPIs to create plans that are defined, outlined, measurable, and far more likely to succeed.

-For more help with reaching your upcoming marketing goals, sign up for a free 7-day trial of Alexa’s Advanced Plan.
+For more help with reaching your upcoming marketing goals, sign up for a free trial of Alexa’s Advanced Plan.
 The plan includes the tools mentioned in this post along with dozens of other reports and features to help you research your competition, make better marketing decisions, measure your results, build your online authority, and reach your upcoming goals.